-If you’re reading this, you have either already scheduled your CP exam for PTSD benefits or you are considering filing a claim, and you’re probably wondering what you can expect during the VA medical exam.
+If you’re reading this, you have either already scheduled and pass C&P exam for ptsd benefits or you are considering filing a claim, and you’re probably wondering what you can expect during the VA medical exam.

 Well, you came to the right place!
 We’ve put together a comprehensive breakdown so you know just what to expect when you walk into that exam.

 - What’s a CP Exam for PTSD Benefits?

 - What to Expect at a CP Exam for PTSD

 - DSM-V Criteria